-- (1) Includes special bonuses awarded in 1994 to Mr. Riley and to Mr. Whitman in the amount of \$100,000 in connection with their efforts in obtaining a new financing facility for the Company.
-Also, includes special bonuses awarded in 1993 to Mr. Riley and Mr. Whitman in the amount of \$150,000 and Mr. Hastings in the amount of \$25,000 in connection with their efforts in settling a litigation matter between the Company and another party. - (2) Amounts for Mr. Riley and Mr. Whitman represent directors' fees of the Company and subsidiaries of the Company. - (3) Represents options to purchase shares of the Company's Common Stock awarded under the Company's Amended and Restated 1989 Stock Incentive Plan (the "Stock Incentive Plan"). - (4) Mr. Hastings was appointed to these positions on August 27, 1993.
+- (1) Figures for the 1997 fiscal year represent a 53 week year. - (2) Amounts for Mr. Riley and Mr. Whitman represent director's fees for services to the Company and its subsidiaries. - (3) Represents options to purchase shares of the Company's Common Stock awarded under the Company's Amended and Restated 1989 Stock Incentive Plan (the "1989 Stock Incentive Plan" or the "1989 Plan"). - (4) Mr. Hastings was appointed to these positions on August 27, 1993.
 Prior thereto and beginning in 1992, he served as Vice President and General Manager of Middleby Cooking Systems Group.
 Between April 1991 and December 1991, Mr. Hastings was the Vice President and General Manager of MM.
 Between November 1989 and March 1991, he served as the Vice President and Corporate Controller of the Company, and from February 1987 through November 1989, he was the Director of Finance of MM.